Explore UNE’s Marine Programs 4+1 B.S./M.S. Track on the Coast of Maine

 Through coursework, hands-on field work, global experience, research, and internship opportunities at a wide range of institutions, including the New England Aquarium, NOAA, and Bigelow Laboratory for Ocean Sciences, you will join the ranks of other graduates who have gone on to fulfilling careers as marine biology or oceanography researchers, natural resource managers, fisheries observers, conservation advocates, aquatic animal caretakers, environmental educators, commercial divers, and many other exciting professions.

-Dominique Mellone stands in front of a tree smiling at the camera
+Andy Robinson stands on a beach smiling at the camera

 Marine Sciences/M.S.
 4+1